WordPress 5.6, released in December 2020, brings us a shiney new feature: “Application Passwords“.

 How Does ShieldPRO Handle Application Passwords?

 ShieldPRO hooks into user authentication in a number of ways when protecting user accounts from malicious access or activity.

 One of these is when a user logs in and their account has 2-Factor Authentication (2FA) requirements.

 Normally, a human will login, then complete the 2FA process by providing a code sent by email, or Google Authenticator.
-But when a user is accessed as an application or an API, this 2FA process isn’t practical.
+But when a user is accessed as an application or an API, applying 2FA limitations isn’t practical or desired.

-In these cases, Shield would normally cause the login by the application to fail.
+In these cases, Shield would have normally caused the login by the application to fail.

-This is to be expected, as WordPress hasn’t had native support for API passwords until version 5.6.
+This is to be expected, as WordPress didn’t have native support for API passwords until version 5.6.

 From version 10.1.4 onward, ShieldPRO wont apply 2FA checks for any Application Passwords.
 It’ll also capture logins using application passwords and add these to the audit trail so that you can monitor these requests separately from normal user logins.

 Security Implications of Application Passwords